 Cranberry Sangria

-Easy Cornbread Muffins (best recipe)
+Cornbread Muffins

 Traditional muffins with a hint of sweetness from the honey.
 They are easy to mix and are ready in 30 minutes.
-Eat them warm with a dollop of butter or freeze them for later.
-This recipe can be easily doubled or tripled.

 Apple Walnut Salad

-Apple Cranberry Coleslaw
+Apple Cranberry Slaw

-Cranberry Sauce with Orange Juice
+Cranberry Orange Sauce

 Parker House Rolls (no-knead recipe)

-The easiest Parker House Rolls that require no kneading at all, only resting time.
+The easiest Parker House Rolls require no kneading at all, only resting time.
 They're soft, buttery and freeze very well.

 Blue Cheese Mac and Cheese

-Green Bean Casserole (without mushroom soup)
+Green Bean Casserole (no mushroom soup)

 Balsamic Bacon Brussels Sprouts

-Caramelized Onion Dip (easy recipe from scratch)
+Caramelized Onion Dip

-The Best Pumpkin Walnut Bread
+Pumpkin Walnut Bread

-Sweet Potato Casserole (pecan topping)
+Sweet Potato Casserole

-Roasted Turkey Thighs (with gravy)
+Roasted Turkey Thighs

 Turkey thighs are a great alternative to a whole roasted turkey if you don't need to feed a big crowd.
 They're flavorful and juicy, with a delicious, slightly crispy skin.
-Serve them with turkey gravy made from their own juices for a fantastic holiday meal.

 Easy Roasted Pumpkin

 Thick wedges of season pumpkin are baked in the oven with herbs and spices.
 A great seasonal recipe that lets the vegetable shine!
-Easy and delicious side dish for the holiday season.

 Honey Sriracha Brussels Sprouts